NickButler213/Butler_CSCI2275_FinalProject/README.md

 the test.cpp if run in the same way as driver.cpp
 $ g++ -std=c++11 test.cpp Tree.cpp skipList.cpp -o test
 $ ./test

+This code was built and tested in both linux and windows.
+Since, mac is BSD5 like linux, this code should run smoothly on mac.
+(There ar no third party dependencies)

+The project is full created by Nick Butler